deconasser/Reperio-rPPG/README.md

 1. Replace **Path/to/XXXX/dataset** and **Path/to/cache/directory** with the correct directories in *preprocess.py*
 2. Execute the script by running: `python preprocess.py`
 3. Update the configuration files in *./configs/* by setting **Path/to/XXXX/dataset** and **Path/to/cache/directory** to the appropriate paths.
-4. Start training by executing: `python ./train.py --config ./configs/lsts_xxxx.yaml --split_idx idx` where `xxxx` refers to the dataset name and `idx` is the data split index (from 0 to 4).
+4. Start training by executing: `python ./train.py --config ./configs/reperio_xxxx.yaml --split_idx idx` where `xxxx` refers to the dataset name and `idx` is the data split index (from 0 to 4).
-5. Training progress and results are tracked via [Weights & Biases](https://wandb.ai/).
-Visit the platform to monitor your experiments.